isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution829.md

 ---
-title: Integrated Back Of House Solution for Restaurant Version 1 - Package B (Medium Restaurant  (E-waiter for 2 Users, CRM & KDS Lite for 3 Users))
+title: Integrated Back Of House Solution for Restaurant Version 1 - Package A (Small Cafe (E-waiter for 1 User, CRM & KDS Lite for 1 User))
 permalink: /productivity-solutions-grant/solutionrepo/solution829
 ---